MrDham/OpenTheremin_V4_with_MIDI/README.md

 ### MPE (MIDI Polyphonic Expression)
 MIDI Polyphonic Expression is an attempt to adapt MIDI 1.0 protocol to polyphonic continuous controllers.
 The development of these controllers by the late 2010’s led to the development of software synths that can be interesting to play with a theremin because of their great Pitch Bend Range of 48 semitones allowing long glissandos.
-Somehow, MPE also incidentaly formalized the way to interact with monophonic continuous controlers.
+Somehow, MPE also incidentaly formalized the way to interact with monophonic continuous controlers like the theremin.

 ### Installation
 1. Download ZIP file from the green "<> Code" icon and unzip the file in proper directory.